 Embrace a Worker-First Mindset

-Before the 2000s, having a construction job meant working for long hours in the harshest environments.
+Before the 2000s, working for long hours in the harshest environments meant having a construction job.

 Employees back then didn’t have options, so they were forced to accept.
-Today, many employers have taken the initiative toward improving the mental health of their workers.
+Today, many employers have taken the initiative to improve their workers’ mental health.

 Take Shawmut, for example.
-In 2016, they implemented a flexible work program that yielded a lot of positive results.
+In 2016, they implemented a flexible work program that yielded many positive results.
 They offered shift sharing, part-time hours, compressed workweeks, and even telecommuting.

 Implement Technology to Reach a Larger Audience

-A report by the Associated General Contractors of America showed that nearly one-fourth of firms report using cutting-edge solutions like robots, drones, 3D printers, and GPS-guided machinery.
-If you don’t catch up, you’ll be risking a significant workers shortage pretty soon.
+Further, the Associated General Contractors of America showed that nearly one-fourth of firms report using cutting-edge solutions like robots, drones, 3D printers, and GPS-guided machinery.
+If you don’t catch up, you’ll soon risk a significant worker shortage.

 Build Career Paths to Attract Ambitious Employees

-You can go the extra mile by actually supporting your current employees.
-Consider providing tuition, reimbursement, or mentoring opportunities for students.
+This said, consider going the extra mile by actually supporting your current construction employees with a clear growth path, providing tuition reimbursement, and developing mentoring opportunities for future leaders.

 Embrace Your Current Workforce to Avoid Losing Them

-It’s obvious.
-Your company should retain its employees rather than have a high turnover.
+It’s obvious that your construction company should retain its employees rather than have a high turnover.
 It’s more economical since you won’t need to allocate an additional budget for hiring campaigns.
-It also decreases the likelihood of surprising workers shortages.
+It also decreases the likelihood of surprising worker shortages.

-If you have unhappy employees, then something is wrong with your environment, your compensation, your philosophy, etc. We can tell you how to recruit, but we can’t tell you how to please your current employees.
+If you have unhappy employees, something is wrong with your environment, your compensation, philosophy, etc. Even the best construction hiring strategies can’t fix a broken culture or work environment.
+In fact, we can tell you how to recruit, but we can’t tell you how to please your current employees.
 You’d have to analyze your shortcomings to be able to improve them.

 What is the best way to find what upsets your workers?
 Ask them!

-It might sound obvious, but a study made in 2017 showed that only 39% of construction companies measure their employee engagement.
-What’s even more surprising is that only 21% of the workers are motivated by their bosses!
+A study made in 2017 reinforced this and showed that only 39% of construction companies measure their employee engagement, and even more surprising is that only 21% of the workers are motivated by their bosses!

 Allocate Signing Bonuses to Encourage More Applicants